Braniff International Airways: Eastern leases South America routes

-Under the agreement Braniff International would retain service to Venezuela and American Airlines would serve Braniff's Brazilian services as required by a bilateral treaty between the United States and Brazil.
+Under the agreement, Braniff International would retain service to Venezuela, and American Airlines would serve Braniff's Brazilian services as required by a bilateral treaty between the United States and Brazil.
 Approval from South American governments for Eastern's one-year lease of Braniff's routes would not be required according to United States officials.
-Braniff International lauded the CAB's quick decision as the carrier had stated that because of its tenuous cash position that it might have to shut the routes down if an agreement was not approved.
+Braniff International lauded the CAB's quick decision, as the carrier had stated that because of its tenuous cash position that it might have to shut the routes down if an agreement were not approved.
 Braniff ceased operations on May 12–13, 1982, and Eastern took over the routes earlier than the planned June 1, 1982, commencement of service date.

 Eastern Air Lines had reported losses for 1981 and felt that the purchase of Braniff's South America routes would help, but Eastern's financial condition worsened through the 1980s.
 Eastern never made a profit with their South American routes, due to the region's delicate financial situation at the time.
 On April 26, 1990, the United States Department of Transportation approved the sale of Eastern Airlines' Latin American routes to American Airlines for US$349 million.
 Eastern had recently filed for Chapter 11 bankruptcy protection and planned to use the money from the route sale to repay creditors and regain its financial footing.
-The funds were placed into a special fund controlled by Eastern's creditors who had recently ousted controversial Chairman Frank Lorenzo, who had taken over the 60-year-old aviation legend in 1986.
+The funds were placed into a special fund controlled by Eastern's creditors, which had recently ousted controversial Chairman Frank Lorenzo, who had taken over the 60-year-old aviation legend in 1986.